Steeve O. Buckridge

 Dr. Steeve Buckridge joined the Grand Valley State University faculty in 1998.
-In 2011, he became Director of Area and Global Studies, but continues to teach African and Caribbean History, and is a faculty member in African and African American Studies.
-His areas of interests are Pre-Colonial and Colonial Africa, Slavery, early Colonial Caribbean, Women/Gender and Sexuality, Material Culture, Slave Dress, Costume and Fashion.
-His research interest takes him to various places in Africa where he has been studying African customs in dress, textiles, and weaving techniques.
-He has published and presented papers on dress customs among Caribbean Slaves.
-He is a recipient of the Ford Foundation Fellowship and was based at the University of the West Indies as a Ford fellow.
-In January, 2014, he was a Visiting Scholar in residence at Yale University's Center for British Art.
+From 2011 to 2018 he served as Inaugural Director of Area and Global Studies, and he currently teaches courses in African and Caribbean History.
+He is also a faculty member in the African and African American Studies program and Honors Associate faculty in the Frederick Meijer Honors College.
+His areas of interests are Pre-Colonial and Colonial Africa, British Caribbean and Slavery, Gender and Sexuality, Clothing as Material Culture, Costume and Fashion Studies.
+His research interests take him to various countries in Africa where he has been studying African customs in dress, textiles, and weaving techniques.
+He has published and presented numerous papers on dress practices among Caribbean enslaved people.